Hui-Ying/Graphene-automatic-detection/README.md

 <img src="/images/SVM.png" width="600" height="600"><br />

-- (a) and (b)The result using BT–Net compared to Otsu method for bilayer graphene.(c)  and  (d)The result using BT–Net compared to Otsu's method for monolayer graphene.
+- (a) and (b)The result using BT–Net compared to Otsu's method for bilayer graphene.(c)  and  (d)The result using BT–Net compared to Otsu's method for monolayer graphene.

 <img src="/images/otsuRGBNN_compare.png" width="600" height="700">